Michelle has over two decades of experience as a freelance writer. She is the author of several books on Amazon.

-When I began my freelance writing career in the early 1990's I didn't have access to the Internet, a computer, cellphone, or tablet.
+When I began my freelance writing career in the early 1990s, I didn't have access to the Internet, a computer, a cellphone, or a tablet.
 There was no such thing.
 Finding freelance writing jobs meant spending countless hours at my local library and buying countless magazines to have access to their contributor guidelines.
 It wasn't easy, but there was no other way.

-I have spent twenty-some years, both online and offline, building my career as a freelance writer.
-I have worked full-time jobs, raised children, tended to my husband (I still do that), and babysat my grandchildren (I still do that too), yet, still managed to find the time I need to write a good article.
+I have spent 20+ years, both online and offline, building my career as a freelance writer.
+I have worked full-time jobs, raised children, tended to my husband (I still do that), and babysat my grandchildren (I still do that, too), yet I still managed to find the time I need to write a good article.
 Sometimes the writing time comes easily.
 Other times I have to demand the time.

-If you are also a person who wears many hats than you need to learn to manage your time so that writing can be set as a priority instead of a "if-I-don't-have-anything-else-to-do" job.
-Setting a schedule and sticking to it isn't always, but with some good planning and self-discipline, your dream of warning a living as a freelance writer is more possible than you imagined.
+If you are also a person who wears many hats, then you need to learn to manage your time so that writing can be set as a priority instead of an "if-I-don't-have-anything-else-to-do" job.
+Setting a schedule and sticking to it isn't always, but with some good planning and self-discipline, your dream of earning a living as a freelance writer is more possible than you imagined.

-Example: I have generated a list of magazines that I would like to submit articles to.
-The list is made up of twenty magazine publishers along with their submission guidelines and the amount they pay per piece.
-The total amount, if all my work is accepted and published, is around $5000 or more.
+Example: I have generated a list of magazines where I would like to submit articles.
+The list is made up of twenty magazine publishers, along with their submission guidelines and the amount they pay per piece.
+The total amount, if all my work is accepted and published, is around $5,000 or more.

 Twenty articles in 30 days gives me about a day and a half to write each article.
-Because I wear so many other hats and writing isn't the only thing I can spend my time doing I allow myself at least 2 hours per day during the week and three hours each day on the weekends.
+Because I wear so many other hats and writing isn't the only thing I can spend my time doing, I allow myself at least two hours per day during the week and three hours each day on the weekends.
 This totals 16 hours per week or 64 hours per month.
-This amounts to roughly 3 hours per piece.
+This amounts to roughly three hours per piece.

-Since most magazine articles are less than 1500 words it's not unreasonable to expect an article to be completed within 3 hours.
-I allow one hour for research, thirty minutes to create a good outline, one hour to write the article and thirty minutes editing and revising.
-Your 3 hours might look a little different but the common goal is three hours per article.
-If I have extra time during the month that I hadn't otherwise planned I always use that time to devote to writing.
-One can't be a writer unless they write - everyday (or mostly everyday - we all need a break now and then).
+Since most magazine articles are less than 1,500 words, it's not unreasonable to expect an article to be completed within three hours.
+I allow one hour for research, thirty minutes to create a good outline, one hour to write the article, and thirty minutes for editing and revising.
+Your three hours might look a little different, but the common goal is three hours per article.
+If I have extra time during the month that I hadn't otherwise planned, I always use that time to devote to writing.
+One can't be a writer unless they write—every day (or mostly every day—we all need a break now and then).

 To help you get started on your new journey to financial success as a freelance writer, I have compiled a list of twenty magazine publishers that welcome freelance writers.
 The list could generate a handsome income for those who work hard and can offer a well-written, interesting article to each one of these publishers.

 - Guide Magazine—A Christian story magazine for young people ages 10-14.
 Standard feature-length stories are 1000-1200 words, but they also accept shorter pieces of 450 words and up.
-They pay 7-10 cents per word upon acceptance for first serial rights.
+They pay 7 to 10 cents per word upon acceptance for first serial rights.
 They accept online or snail mail submissions.

-- Devozine—They help young people (ages 14 - 19) "develop a lifelong practice of prayer and spiritual reflection", and want to help their readers "grow in their faith and discover the relevancy of Christian faith for the issues they face in everyday life."
-They pay $100 fora 500-600 word article.
+- Devozine—They help young people (ages 14 to 19) "develop a lifelong practice of prayer and spiritual reflection" and want to help their readers "grow in their faith and discover the relevancy of Christian faith for the issues they face in everyday life."
+They pay $100 for a 500- to 600-word article.
 They accept submissions by e-mail, online, or snail mail.

-- Creation Illustrated—They are interested in "high quality photos, articles, and poetry that bring glory to God through the wonders of His creation."
-There's a variety of categories to choose from and payments range according to topic, but you can expect about $100 for 1000-2000 words.
-They accept queries or complete manuscript by e-mail or snail mail.
+- Creation Illustrated—They are interested in "high-quality photos, articles, and poetry that bring glory to God through the wonders of His creation."
+There's a variety of categories to choose from, and payments range according to the topic, but you can expect about $100 for 1,000 to 2,000 words.
+They accept queries or complete manuscripts by e-mail or snail mail.

 - Enrichment Journal—They are a quarterly journal for Assemblies of God ministers and other Pentecostal/charismatic leaders.
-It They carry articles and feature material on a wide range of ministry-related topics.
+They carry articles and feature material on a wide range of ministry-related topics.
 The magazine "exists for the purpose of enriching and encouraging Pentecostal ministers to equip and empower Spirit-filled believers for effective ministry."
-They pay up to 10 cents per word for articles 1200-2100 words and for How-to features 200 - 500 words.
+They pay up to 10 cents per word for articles 1,200 to 2,100 words, and How-to features 200 to 500 words.
 Submissions are by e-mail or snail mail.

 Kids and Parenting Magazines

-As a mother and grandmother, I enjoy writing for children of all ages and there's so many topics to choose from when it comes to kids.
+As a mother and grandmother, I enjoy writing for children of all ages, and there are so many topics to choose from when it comes to kids.
 Here are a few children and parenting magazines that pay decent fees for good articles.

 - The Glimmer Train—This online magazine was started by two sisters back in 1990, They accept freelance submissions on a variety of topics and pay well for it.
 Accepted pieces pay $700.
-They also host four contests per year that offer prizes of $1500 - $2500.
+They also host four contests per year that offer prizes of $1,500 to $2,500.
 They accept online submissions.

-Not all of the magazines will require a query letter, but some do.
-If you’re not sure how to write a query letter that will get you noticed there is plenty of online help to get you started, and don’t forget about your public library where all the information is free all the time.
-The internet is great but it’s not always easy to find what you’re looking for.
-As a writer you should be digging for information from a variety of sources, not just simple Google searches.
+Not all magazines will require a query letter, but some do.
+If you’re not sure how to write a query letter that will get you noticed, there is plenty of online help to get you started, and don’t forget about your public library, where all the information is free all the time.
+The internet is great, but it’s not always easy to find what you’re looking for.
+As a writer, you should be digging for information from a variety of sources, not just simple Google searches.